 23. Operate as the "instructor in charge" of a live fire training 1 st Evaluation 2 nd Evaluation course, supervising instructors and maintaining unity of command and span of control.
 Course Code Date Initials Course Code Date Initials a.
-Describe qualifications of an instructor in charge Describe roles and responsibilities of an instructor in charge c.
-Describe roles and responsibilities of an instructor
+Describe qualifications of an instructor in charge b.
+Describe roles and responsibilities of an instructor in charge

-24. Operate as the safety officer for a live fire training course so 1 st Evaluation 2 nd Evaluation that hazards and associated risks are identified, unsafe acts are prevented, and unsafe conditions are mitigated.
+1 1 1 , r c.
+Describe roles and responsibilities of an instructor 24.
+Operate as the safety officer for a live fire training course so 1 st Evaluation 2 n 2 nd Evaluation that hazards and associated risks are identified, unsafe acts are prevented, and unsafe conditions are mitigated.
 Course Code Date Initials Course Code Date Initials a.
-Describe qualifications of a safety officer • b.
-Describe roles and responsibilities of a safety officer c.
-Describe specialized training required for a live fire training safety officer 25.
-Plan, communicate, and oversee student rotations for a live 1 st Evaluatio n 2 ^r ^{id} Evaluatio on greatest opportunity for meeting objectives while minimizing student risk.
+Describe qualifications of a safety officer b.
+Describe roles and responsibilities of a safety officer Describe specialized training required for a live fire training safety officer 25.
+Plan, communicate, and oversee student rotations for a live 1 st Evaluatio on 2 n d Evaluati on fire training evolution in a manner that provides the greatest opportunity for meeting objectives while minimizing student risk.
 Course Code Date Initials Course Code Date Initials a.
 Describe how to plan student rotations b.
-Describe when to communicate rotations with students Ť c.
-Describe what to communicate to students d.
-Describe conditions to watch for during a live fire training evolution 26.
-Implement the "2 in/2 out" or rapid intervention 1 st Evaluatio n 2 nd Evaluation crew/company (RIC) requirement during a live fire training evolution.
+Describe when to communicate rotations with students c.
+Describe what to communicate to students Describe conditions to watch for during a live fire training evolution 26.
+Implement the "2 in/2 out" or rapid intervention 1 st Evaluation 2 nd Evaluation crew/company (RIC) requirement during a live fire training evolution.
 Course Code Date Initials Course Code Date Initials a.
 Identify legislation that sets "2 in/2 out" requirements b.
 Identify conditions that require a "2 out" team c.
 Describe roles and responsibilities of the "2 out" team d.
 Identify type of PPE worn by the "2 out" team e.
-Identify appropriate staging locations for the "2 out" team
+Identify appropriate staging locations for the "2 out" team 1 1 1 1